brendanpiano/Completed-Projects/README.md

 # Projects - Welcome to my Github!
-I share completed projects here  <i>Mostly stuffs related to the Music Industry
+I share completed projects here and they are <i>Music Industry</i> specific.

 # BBChart